AQQQQY/ivr-coursework/README.md

 - Not much was done today.
 Having a fever, hoping it is only a cold not anything worse.
 - Today was mainly testing and reading through threads and tutorials. :)
 - Hope I feel better tomorrow.

+Update Wed 2 Dec 2021
+- I've just uploaded my progress so far.
+No comments.
+I'm taking a nap.
+The fever is killing me.